-1. If an officer has been out on documented leave from October to the end of the year, the agency may request an extension for the two-hour CIT online course.
-If an officer is expected to return before February 1, extensions are appropriate.
-Requests should be received by February 1, for the previous auditing year.
-Requests submitted after February 1, will be denied.
+1. If an officer has been out on documented leave from October to the end of the year, the agency should request an Extension for the two-hour CIT online course.
+If an officer is expected to return before February 1, Extensions are appropriate.
+Requests should be received by February 1 for the previous auditing year.
+Requests submitted after February 1 will be denied.
 The officer will then have until the last day of February to complete the re-assigned course.
-Officers expected to return after February 1, may be provided a waiver.
+Officers expected to return after February 1 may be provided a Waiver.